Bay City Town Center: History

+Late 1990searly 2000s: After opening

+The mall held a soft opening in April 1991, by which point about 26 of the stores were open.
+By year's end, the number had increased to 39, and the mall was fully opened.

+In 2005, the mall received media attention when Bryan Johnson, who was costumed as the Easter Bunny during an Easter event at the mall, was attacked by a 12-year-old customer.
 Old Navy opened a store at the mall in 2007.

 Several tenants at Bay City Mall closed in the first decade of the 21st century, including a B. Dalton bookstore and a classroom maintained by Bay-Arenac Intermediate School District, which had been at the mall since 1995.
 A Ruby Tuesday restaurant across from the mall also closed in 2009.
 These closures led to rumors that further stores, or the mall itself, might close.
 In 2010, the mall owners at the time, General Growth Properties, listed Bay City Mall among its least profitable malls, and announced plans to place it and eleven other malls under management of a new company.
 In February 2010, ownership of the mall was turned over to a trust of unidentified lenders, who hired Cushman & Wakefield Inc. to oversee the mall.
 These new owners have planned a $200,000 renovation of the mall property, including a new sign on Wilder Road.
 Old Navy closed in mid-2012.
 Planet Fitness opened in October of the same year.